Kohaku-Lab/KohakuRAG/docs/dedup_rerank.md

 **Q: What's the difference between `top_k` and `top_k_final`?**

 A: `top_k` controls how many results each query returns. `top_k_final` truncates the final deduplicated+reranked results.
 Example: `top_k=16, max_queries=3, top_k_final=20` retrieves 48 docs, then keeps top-20.

+**Q: What's the difference between `tree_dedup` and `no_overlap`?**

+A: Both remove parent-child redundancy, but at different pipeline stages:
+- `tree_dedup` operates on **retrieval matches** (before context expansion and truncation).
+It reduces the match count, freeing slots for other unique content.
+- `no_overlap` operates on **context snippets** (after context expansion).
+It removes overlap introduced by the expansion step itself.

+They are complementary — `tree_dedup` handles overlap from multi-level retrieval, while `no_overlap` handles overlap from context expansion.

 **Q: Does reranking automatically deduplicate?**